intelligent-bee/Sino_BFmap/readme.md

 ## Description:
-* For other experiments, please download and prepocess the whole datasets according to our Paper: https://figshare.com/s/f3979d3199a394911337
+* To reproduce all experimental results, please download and preprocess the complete dataset as described in our paper: https://figshare.com/s/f3979d3199a394911337.